mapaction/geocint-runner/DOCUMENTATION.md

 - [osm_make](runner_make) - makefile with a set of targets
 - [your_make.sample](your_make.sample) - sample makefile that shows how to integrate geocint-runner, geocint-openstreetmap and your own chains of targets
-- functions/ - service SQL functions, used in more than one other file
-- procedures/ - service SQL procedures, used in more than one other file
 - [scripts/](scripts) - scripts that perform data transformation
-- tables/ - SQL-code, which generates tables
 - static_data/ - static file-based data stored in the geocint repository All these folders and files are removed and recreated each time the geocint pipeline starts.